What can be done about open pores? Are sufferers doomed to hide away as they feel self-conscious about their looks?

 This procedure can shrink open pores quickly.
 The smaller pores are barely visible after the treatment, and the larger ones are less obvious.
 Repeated sessions, at fortnightly to monthly intervals are required for improved and sustained results.
 The results are temporary and last for a fortnight to a month.

 The fractional lasers or frasel are the latest in treating open pores and helps in pore reduction.
 They are very effective with less downtime.
 4 – 6 sessions are required on a monthly basis depending on the severity of the pores.
-The results achieved are permanent.
+The results achieved*.
 This is the latest technique presently available.